March 14, 2016

 The Internet of Things will increasingly become Machine to Machine, and will be an Internet of Services, characterized by two key pillars – Cloud Computing & Big Data.

-The Internet of Things is a unique combination of three essential components of any kind of architecture: the network (for connectivity), the access terminal (with capacity for processing, storage and communication) and data centers (for storage and processing).
+The Internet of Things leads to a combination of three essential components of any kind of architecture: the network (for access and connectivity), the access terminal (with capacity for processing, storage and communication) and data centers (for storage and processing).

 But why is the Internet of Things considered as a phenomenon?
 Gartner estimates that IoT product and service suppliers will generate incremental revenue exceeding $300 billion in 2020.
 IDC forecasts that the worldwide market for IoT solutions will grow from $1.9 trillion in 2013 to $7.1 trillion in 2020.